 In Perennial Allergic Rhinitis, treatment should to be taken continuously, whilst in Seasonal Allergic Rhinitis treatment only needs to be taken for symptom control during the peak pollen season.

 Antihistamines are the mainstay of treatment in seasonal allergic rhinitis.
 They control the itch, sneeze runny nose and itchy eyes.
 Older antihistamines such as chlorpheniramine (Piriton), hydroxyzine (Atarax) and promethazine (Phenergan) control symptoms, are cheap but have significant sedating side effects because they cross the blood-brain barrier.
 The newer non-sedating antihistamines are more expensive, cause much less concentration disturbance, can be taken once a day and give good symptom control.
-Loratadine (Clarityn), desloratadine (Neoclarityn), fexofenadine (Telfast), Mizolastine (Mizollen) and cetirizine (Zirtek), or levocetirizine (Xyzal) are all recommended.
+Loratadine (Clarityn), desloratadine (Neoclarityn), fexofenadine (Telfast), Mizolastine (Mizollen), Bilastine (Ilaxten) and cetirizine (Zirtek), or levocetirizine (Xyzal) are all recommended.